DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Attack, Vengeance
    - Description: Ever the protector on the field, you leap at the chance to avenge an ally.
    - Resource: Minor or Major
-   - Mechanic: When you see an ally hit after your turn, you may take 1/2 (Minor/Major) Weapon Attacks against the attacker without penalty.
+   - Mechanic: When an ally takes damage in combat, you may take 1/2 (Minor/Major) Weapon Attacks against the attacker on your turn without penalty.
 All other actions made when using this Power incur an additional -2 penalty.
    - Prerequisites:
       + Power: Attack, Weapon
       + Role: Defender
    - Tags:
 - Name: Attack, Mystic
-   - Description: You've been trained in some for of Magic to Technology and can produce the most basic form with ease.
-This could be an electrified touch or a blast of enery at range.
+   - Description: You've been trained in some form of Magic to Technology and can produce the most basic form with ease.
+This could be an electrified touch or a blast of energy at range.
    - Resource: Simple
    - Mechanic: As an action in combat, you can make check to attack an Enemy.
 This may be performed while under the effects of another Power.
    - Prerequisites: Skill: Knowlege or Craft > 0